DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 java -cp target/simpleloanvalidationsparkrunner-1.0-SNAPSHOT-withspark.jar com.ibm.decisions.spark.loanvalidation.SimpleLoanValidationSparkRunnerJSONWithCoverage
 ```
 ## Run in a cluster
-Rule based automation works in a cluster with the same integration pattern and code.
+Rule based automation works in a cluster with the same integration pattern and code than in standalone.
 Only differences of the application are about:
 - the access to the datasets, as the Spark driver and executors run on different machines and local file systems.
 In consequence data have to be stored in hdfs or other shared persistence.
 - the packaging, as Spark jars are not needed in the uber jar but already deployed in the cluster.